-A primary care doctor’s main purpose is to keep an eye on your overall health — perform annual physicals, check your blood pressure and identify any medical areas of concern.
+A primary care doctor’s main purpose is to keep an eye on your overall health.
+They perform annual physicals, check your blood pressure, and identify any medical areas of concern.
 These types of doctors are generalists who function as your first stop for new health concerns.

-If a primary care doctor finds something awry in your medical condition that he is unable to manage, he will often refer you to a specialist for further testing or treatment.
+If a primary care doctor finds something awry in your medical condition that she or he is unable to manage, they will often refer you to a specialist for further testing or treatment.

-These pain doctors have extensively studied this highly specialized field.
-Every day, pain doctors evaluate patients complaining of discomfort such as lower back pain, migraines, knee pain and disorders such as fibromyalgia.
+Pain doctors have extensively studied this highly-specialized field.
+Every day, pain doctors evaluate patients complaining of discomfort such as lower back pain, migraines, knee pain, and disorders such as fibromyalgia.